omerio/appstart/README.md

 - <b>[Objectify][6]</b>: Convenient data access API for the App Engine datastore.
 - <b>[Cloud Endpoints][3]</b>: App Engine REST/RPC API to simplify clients (Android, iOS, etc..) access.
 - <b>[Jersey & Jersey Guice integration][7]</b>: Jersey framework is an implementation of the JAX-RS (JSR 311 & JSR 339) to provide RESTful Web services in Java.
 - <b>[Lombok][8]</b>: A framework for boilerplate code generation such as getter, setter, constructors, equalTo, hashCode, etc...
 Saving you time to focus on your business logic.
+Note: for the code to compile in your IDE and not to show compile errors, you need to install Lombok in your IDE as explained [here][21].
 - <b>[Google Guava][9], [Google Gson][11] and [Apache Commons Lang][10]</b>: Useful Java libraries that plays well with App Engine.
 - <b>[App Engine Unit Testing Libraries][14] & [jMockit][15]</b>: Creating unit tests using the App Engine local unit testing libraries.
 Mocking is achieved using the jMockit mocking library.